 Combustion Predictive Thermometer Review

-Combustion’s Predictive Thermometer is a new entry into the wireless temperature probe product category.
-These products typically use Bluetooth to convey temperature data from the probe’s sensors to a receiver or smartphone app.
-There are no wires connecting the probe, so the user doesn’t need to fret about routing cables.
-However, the internal electronics must be protected from high cooker temps, and this necessitates using the food as a heat sink.
+These products typically use Bluetooth to convey temperature data from the probeโ€™s sensors to a receiver or smartphone app.
+There are no wires connecting the probe, so the user doesnโ€™t need to fret about routing and storing cables.
+However, the internal electronics must be protected from high cooker temps, and this necessitates using the food as an insulator.

-To address this problem, Combustion’s probe has eight sensors arrayed along its length.
-The internal circuitry looks at the measured temps and chooses the lowest value – the core temp of the food – and the food’s surface temperature.
-The sensor in the handle captures the ambient temperature.
-The dynamic selection of the sensor values removes the restriction of placing the probe in exactly the right spot, eliminating a possible source of measurement error.
-All three temperatures – the core temp, the surface temp, and the ambient temp are readable either on the repeater or in the app.
+To address this problem, Combustionโ€™s probe has eight sensors arrayed along its length.
+The internal circuitry looks at the temps and identifies the lowest value as the core temp of the food.
+The sensor in the handle captures the ambient temperature of the air close to the exterior of the meat.
+It is important to know that this can be misleading because there is usually a cool air bubble around meat as it warms.
+By using multiple sensors you don’t have to place the probe’s tip in exactly the right spot, as is necessary in all other probes.
+All three temperatures โ€“ the core temp, the surface temp, and the ambient temp are readable either on the meter or in the app.

-Another source of frustration with all WiFi devices is connectivity.
 Bluetooth is often criticized for its short range.
 This is especially true if the probe is in food being cooked in a closed space.
 The metal exterior of a cooker acts as a shield, preventing the signal from getting from the probe to the receiver.
-Combustion solves this problem by using a receiver/transmitter (a repeater in radio terminology) that can receive the weak signal from the probe and re-transmit it with more power.
+Combustion solves this problem by using a receiver/transmitter (a “repeater” in radio terminology) that can receive the weak signal from the probe and re-transmit it with more power.
 This boost allows a much greater distance between the cooker and the phone app.
-The use of the repeater is optional; if you’re close enough to the cooker, the probe can communicate directly with the phone.
+The use of the repeater is optional and you can use more than one.
+If youโ€™re close enough to the probe it can communicate directly with the meter or the phone app.

 Temperature accuracy is of paramount importance if one is to avoid under- or over-cooking.
 Undercooked food is potentially unsafe to eat, and nobody wants to overcook an expensive roast.
-Since we’re talking about food temps, we really only care for temps in the range of 100° to 210°F (38° to 99°C).
+Since weโ€™re talking about food temps, we really only care for temps in the range of 100ยฐ to 212ยฐF (38ยฐ to 100ยฐC).
 The table below shows how well the Combustion probe measures the food temp:

 Actual: Measured